-Commercial and International Clients
+Global Commercial Clients

-Our revenue generated with commercial and international clients, which includes work for private sector clients inside and outside of the U.S., foreign government entities, foreign military sales to non U.S. government clients, and work performed outside of the U.S. for the U.S. Agency for International Development, was \$167.2 million, or approximately 3.2% of our revenue in fiscal 2015 as compared to \$141.8 million, or approximately 2.6% of our revenue in fiscal 2014.
+Our revenue generated with commercial and international clients, which includes work for private sector clients inside and outside of the U.S. and foreign government entities, was \$122.2 million, or approximately 2.3% of our revenue in fiscal 2016 as compared to \$97.6 million, or approximately 1.8% of our revenue in fiscal 2015.
+Our global commercial work encompasses a broad range of areas including, among others, data analytics, regulatory compliance, IT infrastructure, cyber defense diagnostics, mission assurance and risk management, technology, strategy transformation, and program management.
+Our commercial and international clients include: